 Grants then came into the picture.
 At first, the nonprofit focused on local grants with small family foundations where it could make a personal connection.
 Small grants around $1,000 trickled in, but the vast majority of applications were unsuccessful.
 Still, the nonprofit stuck with grants, continuing to reapply to funders that showed interest but didn’t have any funds available immediately due to previous relationships and commitments.

 Over time, a consistent effort paid off.
 The nonprofit was able to hone in on grantmakers that showed interest but didn’t immediately offer funding; instead, they often had suggestions for improving the grant applications for the next submission, six months or a year later.
-Others proved to simply not be a good fit at all, and were removed from the list.
+Others were not a good fit, and the nonprofit took them off the list.
 It took several years, but the nonprofit was able to build institutional knowledge around the local grantmaking climate, honing in on grantmakers that showed the most promise.

-Today, the nonprofit’s $300,000 annual budget is funded by about $70,000 in grants from foundations and corporations, with the rest coming from individual donations and events like an annual auction and smaller cocktail parties and dinners.
+Today, grants fund $70,000 of the nonprofit’s annual $300,000 budget.
+The rest comes from individual donations and events like an annual auction and smaller cocktail parties and dinners.

 Some of the grants are ongoing relationships that are “gimme” grants; they’re easy to get and almost guaranteed to renew each year.
 Others require a lot of legwork.
 Some fail, some succeed, but ultimately the nonprofit is able to receive enough grants to fund its operations.
 And it continues to expand its grant writing successes year after year by slowly chipping away at new grant writing frontiers.
 The nonprofit’s success rate is around 30 percent, but that still results in the $70,000 needed from grants annually.

-Here’s the moral of the story: If your nonprofit is doing everything right on the operational side, and writing outstanding grants that effectively communicate its message, don’t give up.
+If your nonprofit is doing everything right on the operational side, and writing outstanding grants that effectively communicate its message, don’t give up.
 Quitting grant writing altogether after six months or a year of trying, only to start up again in the future, is a bad strategy.
-You’ll likely lose some of the momentum you’ve built, and the institutional knowledge of grant makers and funders will drop off too.
+You’ll likely lose some of the momentum you’ve built.
+The institutional knowledge of grant makers and funders will drop off, too.

-Grants need continual, diligent efforts to be successful.
+Grant writing success requires continual, diligent efforts to be successful.
 Slowly but surely, you’ll get a toehold in what is ultimately a very competitive process.
 View each rejected grant as a learning opportunity that can be built upon over time.
-Be patient, with an eye towards long-term success.
-It may take several years (yes, years), but eventually your efforts will be rewarded.
+Be patient, with an eye towards long-term results.
+It may take several years (yes, years), but eventually you will see grant writing success.